liangzan/forewoman/README.md

 #### -e, --env
 Specify one or more .env files to load

+#### -d, --directory
+Specify an alternate application root.
+This defaults to the directory containing the Procfile.

 #### -f, --procfile
 Specify an alternate Procfile to load, implies -d at the Procfile root.